Quick answer

 What nutrients does Turkey provide for babies?

-Turkey provides nutrients like iron, protein that support babies' growth and development.
+Turkey provides nutrients like vitamin B6, iron, protein that support babies' growth and development.

 How long can I store Turkey for babies?